- Absolutely NO food or drinks allowed.

 - Priority access to the lab is given to students whose classes are in progress.

-- Monitors are proxies for faculty and technical staff.
-They must be accorded the proper respect.
+- Monitors are proxies for technical staff and must be accorded courtesy and respect.